 Free Things to Do in Amsterdam

-Yeah, so some (okay, all) of what you've heard that there is to do if you're walking on Amsterdam's wilder side are far from free.
+Yeah, so some (okay, all) of what you've heard that there is to do if you're walking on Amsterdam's wilder side is far from free.
 There's far more to this lovely city than the smoke and sin that get the notoriety, though, and some of them are even free.

-Check out the canals that flow through the city, visit the Albert Cuypstraat street market, take a free walking tour of Amsterdam, check out the beautiful displays at the Bloemenmarkt flower market, and take the free ferry to the artist community at NDSM-werf.
+Check out the canals that flow through the city, visit the Albert Cuypstraat street market, take a free walking tour of Amsterdam, check out the beautiful displays at the Bloemenmarkt flower market, and take the free ferry to the artist community at NDSM-Werf.

 06 of 07